SravaniMuddada/Object_detection_and_tracking/README.md

 ### Running the Object Detector and Tracker

 1. Place your input video in the project directory.
-A sample video (`input_video_1.mp4`) is included.
+A sample video (`Group Therapy for Autism Spectrum Disorder.mp4`) is included.
 2. Run the `Object detection and Tracking.ipynb` script to start the object detection and tracking process:

    ```bash